Surveillance Program - HIV/AIDS Statistics and Reports

 AIDS became reportable in Iowa in February of 1983.
 HIV infection, including perinatal exposures to HIV, became reportable by name on July 1, 1998.
 Iowa codes 139A and 141A govern HIV/AIDS reporting in Iowa.

-An annual epidemiological profile is issued in August each year detailing recent developments in Iowa’s epidemic (Epidemiological Profile of HIV/AIDS in Iowa).
+An epidemiological profile is released every three years detailing recent developments in Iowa’s epidemic (Epidemiological Profile of HIV/AIDS in Iowa).
 The profile is produced in conjunction with the state’s HIV and Hepatitis Community Planning Group.

 Subscribe to our Epidemiology and Data Reports here.